lakehq/sail/docs/guide/deployment/docker-images/quick-start.md

 :::

-Then run the following command to build the Docker image.
+In the same directory, run the following command to build the Docker image.

 ```bash-vue
 docker build -t sail:latest --build-arg PYSAIL_VERSION={{ libVersion }} .